grafana/loki/docs/sources/shared/configuration.md

 # CLI flag: -bloom-compactor.max-bloom-size
 [bloom_compactor_max_bloom_size: <int> | default = 128MB]

 # Experimental.
+Whether to create blooms for the tenant.
+# CLI flag: -bloom-build.enable
+[bloom_creation_enabled: <boolean> | default = false]

+# Experimental.
+Number of splits to create for the series keyspace when building
+# blooms.
+The series keyspace is split into this many parts to parallelize bloom
+# creation.
+# CLI flag: -bloom-build.split-keyspace-by-factor
+[bloom_split_series_keyspace_by_factor: <int> | default = 256]

+# Experimental.
 Length of the n-grams created when computing blooms from log
 # lines.
 # CLI flag: -bloom-compactor.ngram-length